KirillChmel/KirillChmel.github.io/_pages/about.md

 social: false            # includes social icons at the bottom of the page
 ---

+I am a second-year graduate student in Political Science at Columbia University.
+I am also a non-resident fellow at the Global Academy, The Russia Program at GW.

+In my dissertation project, I aim to examine how exposure to inequality in physical and informational environments affects human behavior and attitude formation.
+Generally, I am interested in a variety of topics in political economy, urban studies, and autocratic politics.
+I focus on causal inference and use methods of econometrics, prompt engineering, machine learning, and Bayesian statistics.
+In my research I extensively use lab and survey experiments.

-I am a first-year graduate student in Political Science at Columbia University.
-Previously I was a research fellow at the [Ronald F. Inglehart Laboratory for Comparative Social Research](https://lcsr.hse.ru/en/) and a lecturer at HSE University and University of London.
-I also worked as a research assistant for Indiana University and United Arab Emirates University.
+I hold a BA in Political Science and an MA in Applied Politics from HSE University.
+Prior to Columbia, I worked as a research fellow at the [Ronald F. Inglehart Laboratory for Comparative Social Research](https://lcsr.hse.ru/en/), a lecturer at HSE University and University of London, and a research assistant at HSE University, Indiana University, and United Arab Emirates University.

-I am generally interested in inequality and social policy.
-In my dissertation research I study how exposure to inequality in real life and on social media affects preferences for redistribution and support for an incumbent.
-As a scholar of autocratic politics, I am especially interested in how autocrats utilize economic segregation and redistribution for political ends.

-Causal inference, bayesian statistics, and the application of machine learning algorithms to political research are some of my methodological interests.
-I also have a first-hand experience of working with surveys and different types of experiments.
-My GitHub repository contains the data I collected with my co-authors.

-I was born in Samara, Russia.
-I moved to Moscow, Russia, in 2014 to pursue my BA in [Political Science](https://www.hse.ru/en/ba/political/) and MA in [Applied Politics](https://www.hse.ru/en/ma/ps/) degrees from HSE University.

-Download the latest version of my CV [here](https://www.dropbox.com/s/cjf2ivhszu8r735/kc-cv-vSep_2022.pdf?dl=0) and reach me at [kc3580@columbia.edu](mailto::kc3580@columbia.edu).
+Download the latest version of my CV [here](https://www.dropbox.com/s/cjf2ivhszu8r735/kc-cv-vSep_2022.pdf?dl=0).